-- Exciting first hand experiences include; seasonal walks in grounds, village walks, police and firefighter visits, visits to the Bluebell Railway, incubating hens eggs and caring for chicks, visiting chickens, cooking activities. - Staff have developed the quality of opportunities for 'Understanding the World' in the outside learning environment.
-Bulbs and seeds have been donated by the community to enhance our growing area which includes a bug hotel. - Participation in whole school events and enrichment weeks such as book week, role model week, anti-bullying week, diversity week.
+- Exciting first hand experiences include; seasonal walks in grounds, village walks, police and firefighter visits, incubating hens eggs and caring for chicks, visiting chickens, cooking activities. - Staff have developed the quality of opportunities for 'Understanding the World' in the outside learning environment.
+Bulbs and seeds have been donated by the community to enhance our growing area which includes a bug hotel. - Participation in whole school events and enrichment weeks such as book week, role model week, anti-bullying week.
 Joining in with community events such as Village Day.